An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: GTEx Estimations

 \section{GTEx Estimations}

-The estimated model parameters $\Delta$ and $\Sigma$ for the GTEx data are given below.
+{The sample information of the GTEx pilot data is provided in Figure \ref{GTExSample}.} The estimated model parameters $\Delta$ and $\Sigma$ for the GTEx data are given below.
 The tissues are ordered alphabetically.
 The parameter $\bmu_0$ was set to zero.
-The estimated mass function $\bp$ is provided in a separate text file (SuppC-p.txt) due to space limitations.
+The estimated mass function $\bp$ (prior probabilities for 512 configurations) is provided in a separate text file (SuppC-p.txt) due to space limitations.